jamee/web-visitable-tester/README.md

 # web-visitable-tester
-Java tool for test if a web is visitable
+ Java tool for test if links of a web is visitable